chihyunkim/quarto-website-test/methods.md

 - Variable quality: At least 79% of records had acceptable data across all variables needed for the applicable aggregation type (see Step 5 above for details on the tests)
 - Spending completeness: The aggregate sum of the grantee's payments (excluding negative payments) were:
 	- Between 80% and 110% of its allocation (ERA1) or 50% and 110% of its allocation (ERA2); or
-	- If between 50% and 80% of its allocation (ERA1) or 25% and 50% of its allocation (ERA2), the reported spending was within 20% of the aggregate spending as reported to Treasury, either individually or for all grantees in the state together
+	- If between 50% and 80% of its allocation (ERA1) or 25% and 50% of its allocation (ERA2), the reported spending was within 20% of the aggregate spending as reported to Treasury, either individually or for all grantees in the state together; or
+	- Confirmed by Treasury to be an accurate reflection of low spending by the grantee

 Second, we picked an ERA2 PHPDF source for each grantee, taking the most recent PHPDF for which a grantee passed (if any quarters passed) or the most recent PHPDF we had data for the grantee (if all quarters failed).